-The financial statements have been prepared in accordance with New Zealand Generally Accepted Accounting Practice ("NZ GAAP").
-They comply with International Financial Reporting Standards, the New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS") and other applicable financial reporting standards, as appropriate for profit-oriented entities.
+The consolidated financial statements of the Group have been prepared in accordance with Generally Accepted Accounting Practice in New Zealand ("NZ GAAP").
+They comply with the International Financial Reporting Standards and the New Zealand equivalents to International Financial Reporting Standards ("NZ IFRS"), other New Zealand accounting standards and authoritative notices that are applicable to entities that apply NZ IFRS, as appropriate for profit-orientated entities.

-The financial statements comply with the Financial Reporting Act 1993 and the Companies Act 1993.
-They were approved for issue by the directors on 4 August 2014.
+SACL is a reporting entity under the Financial Markets Conduct Act 2013.
+The financial statements have been prepared in accordance with the Financial Markets Conduct Act 2013.
 The directors do not have the power to amend the financial statements once issued.